 Is Coffee Creamer Bad for You?

-Unsurprisingly, the nutritionists and doctor we spoke with aren't thrilled about using coffee creamer as a daily dietary staple.
-However, Nikola Djordjevic, MD, urges us to think more holistically about overall eating habits.
+Unsurprisingly, the experts we spoke with aren't thrilled about using coffee creamer as a daily dietary staple.
+However, Djordjevic urges us to think more holistically about overall eating habits.
 "Bottom line, everything can be a health hazard if we take it too much," he says.
 "That’s why the best thing we can do to our health is to be moderate in everything we do."
-If you stick to the serving size of one tablespoon per day of coffee creamer, and your overall diet isn't full of trans fat and sugar, then moderate consumption of creamer won't likely derail your healthy eating efforts.
+In other words, if you stick to the serving size of one tablespoon per day of coffee creamer, and your overall diet isn't full of trans fat and sugar, then moderate consumption of creamer won't likely derail your healthy eating efforts.

 Of course, if you're using more than one serving per day, you could be consuming a lot more fat and sugar than you might think.
-Dietician and nutritionist Kristen Cari, RD says, "Ask yourself: How much creamer do you put in per cup?
+Kristen Carli, a registered dietitian and owner of Camelback Nutrition & Wellness, says, "Ask yourself: How much creamer do you put in per cup?
 How many cups do you drink each morning?
 Depending on the type of creamer and how much you put in your coffee each morning, you can very easily hit your limit on added sugars per day."
-The American Heart Association (AHA) recommends limiting the amount of added sugars you consume to no more than half of your daily caloric allowance, aka 6 teaspoons for women and 9 teaspoons for men.
+The American Heart Association (AHA) recommends limiting the amount of added sugars you consume to no more than 6% of your daily caloric total, aka six teaspoons for women and nine teaspoons for men.

 Healthier Alternatives to Coffee Creamer

-Don't lose all hope on adding a creamy element to your coffee, though.
-"There are plenty of coffee creamers that are fat-free, but using traditional milk, whether dairy or plant based, is likely the healthiest route to go,” says Richards.
+Don't lose all hope in adding a creamy element to your coffee, though.
+"There are plenty of coffee creamers that are fat-free, but using traditional milk, whether dairy or plant-based, is likely the healthiest route to go,” says Richards.

-Gariglio-Clelland agrees.
-"A few healthy coffee creamers I would recommend include SO Delicious Coconut Creamer as a dairy alternative and Natural Bliss All Natural Sweet Cream as a healthy dairy creamer.
+Gariglio-Clelland agrees: "A few healthy coffee creamers I would recommend include SO Delicious Coconut Creamer ($4) as a dairy alternative and Natural Bliss All Natural Sweet Cream ($3) as a healthy dairy creamer.
 The benefit of these two creamers is that they don't contain added sugar."
 Fair warning: Gariglio-Clelland is wary of anything marketed as a "superfood creamer."
-She explains, "The best true superfoods are whole foods, not processed foods with labels," she says.
+She explains, "The best true superfoods are whole foods, not processed foods with labels."

 Finally, if these alt-creamers aren't cutting it in the flavor category, Richards suggests adding monk fruit to sweeten your coffee.
 "It's naturally sweet because it's high in antioxidants, which means you're not only avoiding inflammatory ingredients by not using processed creamers or sugar, but you are giving your body anti-inflammatory nutrients," she says.